 - Stir in the onion and cook gently for about 4-5 minutes or until translucent.

 - Turn up the heat to medium and add the carrots and celery.
-Cook for about 2 minutes, stirring occassionally.
+Cook for about 3 minutes or until soft while stirring occassionally.

 - Add the spices - basil, thyme, oregano.
-Stir and cook for about 30 seconds.
+Stir and cook for about 1 minute or until aromatic.

-- Tip in the browned minced beef and red wine.
-Simmer until liquid is reduced to half.
+- Tip in the browned minced beef and wine.
+Simmer until almost all the liquid has evaporated.
 Stir occassionally.

 - Add the chopped tomatoes, concentrated tomato puree, bay leaf, nutmeg, Worcestershire sauce, anchovy sauce, chicken liver, salt, pepper, and stock.